-When it comes to PCs, there isn’t much that $3000 can’t get you.
-This also means that as a gaming rig, there is very little this PC can’t do, be that gaming in 4K, Streaming, VR, or running Crysis Re-mastered.
-The possibilities are endless.
+There isn’t much that $3000 can’t get you when it comes to PC hardware.
+This means that as a gaming rig, there is very little this PC can’t do, be that gaming in 4K, Streaming, VR, or running Crysis Re-mastered.

 Streaming and VR

 When it comes to a monster PC such as this one, upgradeability should be the last thing on your mind for at least a couple of years.
-After all, this PC is equipped with some of the best components the market currently has to offer, and it will take a while before something significantly more powerful shows up and makes you want to switch out some of the parts.
+After all, this system is equipped with some of the best components the market currently has to offer, and it’ll be a while before video games catch up to them.

 The PC Build